wisicn/gfwlist2pac/README.md

       --user-rule USER_RULE
                             user rule file, which will be appended to gfwlist

+### Usage Example

+    A command usage example is in test/run.sh.
+    A user defined rule file is in test/user_rule.txt

 ### Performance

 An example of generated PAC file is [here][example].